Cognite raises $150M to digitize industrial operations

 Cognite, which was founded in 2016, supports the data-driven transformation of asset-intensive industries like oil and gas, power and utilities, and manufacturing.
 Its core product is a DataOps and contextualization platform designed to put raw data into context, enabling the creation of apps and services “at scale.”

 Cognite’s DataOps platform combines machine learning, rules engines, and subject-matter expertise to convert data into insights.
-It finds relationships in domain data, representing industrial entities in a connected, labeled property graph.
+It finds relationships in domain data, representing industrial entities in a connected labeled property graph.
 Cognite customers can configure pipelines for continuous AI-driven entity matching and diagram parsing, as well as unstructured document rendering that helps identify tags and similar objects and extract text and patterns.

 Beyond this, Cognite lets companies bring existing machine learning models onto the platform and provides a dashboard for production optimization.
 Data scientists can build, train, test, deploy, and manage models and leverage “physics-guided” machine learning and process simulations to synthesize additional data.
-Cognite also offers an in-field AI assistant for field workers and tools for remote operations asset management, including tools to extract operational data directly from source systems while integrating it with data from data warehouses and data lakes to calculate statistical features.
+Cognite also offers an in-field AI assistant for field workers and tools for remote operations asset management.
+These include tools to extract operational data directly from source systems while integrating it with data from data warehouses and data lakes to calculate statistical features.

 Digital transformation